 After walking to the base, you can cross the street and take some good shots back at Lombard Street before heading on.

-Pro Tip: I recommend getting an Uber / Lyft to your next stop because often you can give the driver a tip to take you down the street in a car if you want to experience it that way and didn’t drive.
+Pro Tip: I recommend getting an Uber / Lyft to your next stop because if you are lucky, you can give the driver a tip to take you down the street in a car if you want to experience it that way and didn’t drive.
 I have done this multiple times, and they always seem happy to do so if I offer a tip.

 When you finish exploring Lombard, be sure to check out some of my other favorite spots in the city here.